ShwethaSelma/Jacobi_cudaGraphs/guided_jacobiCudaGraphs_SYCLMigration/README.md

 The Jacobi method is used to find approximate numerical solutions for systems of linear equations of the form $Ax = b$ in numerical linear algebra, which is diagonally dominant.
 The parallel implementation demonstrates the use of CUDA Graph through explicit API calls and Stream Capture, also includes key SYCL concepts explained such as  Cooperative Groups, Shared Memory, Reduction operation, streams and Atomics.
 The sample shows the manual migration of explicit CUDA Graph API's such as cudaGraphCreate, cudaGraphAddMemcpyNode, cudaGraphLaunch etc, to SYCL equivalent API's using [Taskflow](https://github.com/taskflow/taskflow) programming Model.

-> **Note**: We use Intel® open-sources SYCLomatic tool which assists developers in porting CUDA code automatically to SYCL code.
+> **Note**: We use Intel® open-source SYCLomatic tool which assists developers in porting CUDA code automatically to SYCL code.
 To finish the process, developers complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
 User's can also use SYCLomatic Tool which comes along with the Intel® oneAPI Base Toolkit.

 This sample contains three versions in the following folders: